 - provides students with fundamental skills and knowledge related to the empirical analysis of cognitive, social-cognitive and communicative developments of both a qualitative and quantitative nature.

 - provides students with in-depth opportunities to observe interactions between children in naturalistic settings and to develop skills related to empirical measurement such as transcription, development of coding strategies and statistical analysis.

-- augments a student's preparation for admission into postgraduate programs such as developmental psychology, speech-language pathology, or teacher’s college.
+- augments a student's preparation for admission into postgraduate programs such as Developmental Psychology, speech-language pathology, or teacher’s college.

 Students with sufficient background to meet admission requirements will find opportunities for flexibility in their course of study.
-Students can tailor the 1-year course program to fit individual needs and interests.
+Students can tailor the one-year course program to fit individual needs and interests.
 Indeed, each student's program should be structured to accommodate previous coursework and career interests.

 Full-time students with the appropriate background knowledge can complete the program in one year.
 This program is not offered on a part-time basis.